 Before making claims like this, you had better be able to come up with hard evidence for them.
 I understand that the IRS has been criticized recently for its recent act of targeting certain conservative groups that have displayed some resistance to some government policies (the Tea Party is known for not being very happy about taxes), but I seriously doubt that the audit is necessarily due to any stand on same-sex marriage (unless someone knows something I don’t).

-This kind of thing begins to sound to many critics of Christianity (such as the very intelligent Hemant Mehta) like a persecution complex, not genuine persecution.
+This kind of thing begins to sound to many critics of Christianity like a persecution complex, not genuine persecution.

 I would also challenge Mr. Graham on his claim that “our main problem in America is that we have taken God out of our society and out of our government.”